icedterminal/ga-z270x-ug/README.md

 - Random behavior from firmware.

 I have already enabled the emulation in the config.
 You will need to [follow the instructions](https://dortania.github.io/OpenCore-Desktop-Guide/post-install/nvram.html?h=logouthook) to complete the setup post-install so values can be written on logout.

-## Big Sur (11.0)
-iMac 17,x and iMac 18,x are supported models.

-v0.6.3 is required to boot.
-At the moment I am not updating because there is a compatibility problem with WhateverGreen in regards to [DRM](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.Chart.md#drm-compatibility-on-macos-11).
-Big Sur has many changes.
-Any isues you have booting will have to be debugged on your own.

-## Debug Branch

-This branch has all logging turned on.
-It is slower to boot.
-This branch is where I will be keeping all testing done so as to not interfere with the master branch in case I screw up.

 ---